learn-co-curriculum/phase-1-control-flow-lab/README.md

 should be free.
 That `199` must be indicating the distance in feet of the requested ride.

-So reading tests are essentially like reading the instructions.
+So reading tests is essentially like reading the instructions.
 It's something we may have avoided for much of our lives, but when it comes to programming, tests fill in the picture of the goal we are trying to accomplish.
 They run mini-experiments on our code and help us better understand our code and the problem we are solving.

 ## Instructions
-There are three functions have been declared for you.
+There are three functions that have been declared for you.
 You will need to fill in the following code:
 * `scuberGreetingForFeet()` — Use `if` and `else if` statements to return the correct greeting based on the distance the passenger desires to travel.
 * `ternaryCheckCity()` — Use a ternary operator to return the correct response based on the desired destination of the passenger.
 * `switchOnCharmFromTip()` — Use a `switch` statement to return a different response based on the generosity of the passenger's tip.

-***NOTE***: Remember, each time you save the `index.js` file the test suite in your browser will automatically re-run itself and push the results to Learn.
-When all of the tests are passing at the end of the lab, the "Run Local Tests" light on the Learn.co lesson page will turn green.

 ***NOTE***: Beware a gotcha!
 In JavaScript, you cannot express the concept of 'between' in the following way: